aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

     >**Note**: You have the option of assigning a different severity level and status to an incident.

-> Results: You have created an Microsoft Sentinel workspace, connected it to Azure Activity logs, created a playbook and custom alerts that are triggered in response to the removal of Just in time VM access policies, and verified that the configuration is valid.
+> **Results:** You have created an Microsoft Sentinel workspace, connected it to Azure Activity logs, created a playbook and custom alerts that are triggered in response to the removal of Just in time VM access policies, and verified that the configuration is valid.

+> **Congratulations!** You have successfully completed the exercise.
+Please validate your progress by clicking on **(...) icon** and switch to **Lab Validation** tab and then click on **Validate** button for the respective task.